nullivex/ah-wiki/core/Logging.md

 ActionHero now uses the [Winston logger](https://github.com/flatiron/winston).
 This will allow for better, more customizable logging.

 In your `config.js`, you can customize which `transports` you would like the logger to use.
 If none are provided, a default logger which only will print to stdout will be used.
-See winston's documentation for all the logger types, but know that they include console, file, s3, raik, and more.
+See winston's documentation for all the logger types, but know that they include console, file, s3, riak, and more.

 The default loggers are: